Apress/pro-angular-5ed/typos.md

 ---

+On page 62, this sentence:

+> This may seem like a short list, but JavaScript manages to fit a lot of flexibility into these three types.

+should be:

+> This may seem like a short list, but JavaScript manages to fit a lot of flexibility into these **five** types.

+(Thanks to Dragoș Grigore for reporting this problem)

+---

 On page 71, this sentence:

 >   As explainer earlier, TypeScript won’t let null or undefined to be assigned to variables unless they have been